-- 1. APPENDIX TV-3, TITLE V CONDITIONS, is a part of this permit. - {Permitting note: APPENDIX TV-3, TITLE V CONDITIONS, is distributed to the Permittee only.
-Other persons requesting copies of these conditions shall be provided a copy when requested or otherwise appropriate.} - 2.
+- 1. APPENDIX TV-1, TITLE V CONDITIONS, is a part of this permit.

+{Permitting note: APPENDIX TV-1, TITLE V CONDITIONS, is distributed to the Permittee only.
+Other persons requesting copies of these conditions shall be provided a copy when requested or otherwise. - persons requesting copies of these conditions shall be provided a copy when requested or otherwise appropriate.} - 2.
 Not federally enforceable.
 General Pollutant Emission Limiting Standards.
 Objectionable Odor Prohibited.
 No person shall cause, suffer, allow, or permit the discharge of air pollutants which cause or contribute to an objectionable odor.
 [Rule 62-296.320(2), F.A.C.] - 3.
 General Particulate Emission Limiting Standards.
 General Visible Emissions Standard.